 - Oakwood Hospital and Medical Center – Dr. Carron serves as site director for the Oakwood Hospital system.

 - Crittenton Hospital- Dr. Monsell serves as site director.

 The residency program is managed by the Faculty as a whole.
 There is also a Resident Recruitment Committee and a Resident Review Committee for the purpose of resident evaluations, recruitment and counsel.
 The Faculty meets monthly to review educational programs and evaluate resident suggestions, and annually with resident representation for review, evaluations and strategy for the next year.
-The Resident Recruitment Committee is chaired by Dr. Lin and is composed of numerous full-time clinical and research faculty members and the cheif administrative resident.
+The Resident Recruitment Committee is chaired by Dr. Zuliani and is composed of numerous full-time clinical and research faculty members and the cheif administrative resident.
 This committee evaluates applications, conducts interviews and selects residents for the Match.
-The Resident Review Committee, which is chaired by the Department Chairman, Dr. Mathog, evaluates resident performance biannually with an opportunity for feedback and discussion that will enhance education.
+The Resident Review Committee, which is chaired by the Department Chairman, Dr. Lin, evaluates resident performance biannually with an opportunity for feedback and discussion that will enhance education.
 The faculty meets with the resident representative at the end of the year to review recommendations, confidential evaluations and suggestions for quality improvement.